The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Introduction

+Second, this study uses a comprehensive dataset of marriage market outcomes.
+To the best of our knowledge, \citet{Brainerd:2017bw} is the first study to analyze the influence of an unbalanced sex ratio on the marriage market and birth outcomes.
+Our empirical analysis builds on this approach and adds variables not considered by \citet{Brainerd:2017bw}, including the proportions of singles and widowhoods.
+Importantly, the impact of relative male scarcity on marriages among widowed women has been understudied.
+To investigate the potential gender heterogeneity in the effects of wartime losses on men, this study also considers all marriage market outcomes by sex.
+Thus, our census-based data set enables us to paint a broader picture of the marriage market after WWII.

-Third, this study is the first to provide empirical evidence in an economy that experienced a unique trend of out-of-wedlock births.
-Previous studies show that relative male scarcity due to war raised the share of out-of-wedlock births in the cases of France, Bavaria, and Russia \citep{Abramitzky:2011bu, Bethmann:2012il, Brainerd:2017bw}.
-While these countries experienced an increase in the share of out-of-wedlock births, however, the share was considerably lower in postwar Japan.
-Despite this difference, we find a result consistent with those of previous studies, implying that the theoretical prediction of intra-household bargaining is robust in an economy in which marital fertility is dominant \citep{Becker1991, Willis1999}.
+Third, this study provides the first empirical evidence on the postwar marriage market in an Asian country.
+Our results are consistent with the empirical evidence from the European countries, implying that the theoretical prediction of intrahousehold bargaining is robust in an economy in which marital fertility is dominant.\footnote{Previous studies have shown that the relative male scarcity due to war raised the share of out-of-wedlock births in France, Bavaria, and Russia \citep{Abramitzky:2011bu, Bethmann:2012il, Brainerd:2017bw}.
+While these countries experienced an increase in the share of out-of-wedlock births, the share was considerably lower in both pre-and post-war Japan (Online Appendix~\ref{sec:seca_owb}).} In a previous study on postwar Japan, \citet{Ogasawara:2021jpe} analyzed the impact of the gender imbalance caused by the war on fertility rates using the predicted number of people.
+However, little is known about its consequences in the postwar marriage market.
+Unlike \citet{Ogasawara:2021jpe}, by digitizing valuable historical documents, we utilize military mortality as the excluded exogenous variable in the instrumental variable regression.
+This enables us to better identify the effects of the relative male scarcity on marriage market outcomes in the postwar period.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:sec2} describes the gender imbalance, marriage market, and demographic trends after the war in Japan.
-Section~\ref{sec:sec3} illustrates the main census-based data on marriage market outcomes and identification strategy used, and Section~\ref{sec:sec4} presents the main results.
-Section~\ref{sec:sec5} provides additional analyses using census- and vital statistics-based data on matching and birth outcomes.
-Section~\ref{sec:sec6} checks the sensitivity of the results and Section~\ref{sec:sec7} concludes.
+Section~\ref{sec:sec2} describes gender imbalance, marriage markets, and institutional changes in Japan after the war.
+Section~\ref{sec:sec_cf} summarizes the conceptual framework and Section~\ref{sec:sec_data} describes the data used.
+Section~\ref{sec:sec_es} introduces the estimation strategy, Section~\ref{sec:sec_result} summarizes the main results, and Section~\ref{sec:sec7} provides the sensitivity checks.
+Section~\ref{sec:sec8} discusses the main results, and Section~\ref{sec:sec9} concludes the paper.